alvarsedano/pfSense-Certificate-Viewer/README.md

 Last change 2017/07/21: New feature: Now it also shows the CRL(s) in which the cert appears.

-Thank to pippin (https://forum.netgate.com/user/pippin) for show me the links to the pfSense docummented issue:
+Thanks to pippin (https://forum.netgate.com/user/pippin) for show me the links to the pfSense docummented issue:

 https://redmine.pfsense.org/issues/3694